mihomihouk/growcally_frontend/README.md

 - Achieved stable and smooth app operations by conducting automated testing using React-testing-library and Jest.
 - Significantly improved scalability and reduced data inconsistency risk in the backend system by creating a production-only database, and managing secrets and configs with Doppler.

+## Background

+### Problems

+- Almost all the existing garden apps are 'individuals': apps for improving garderning skills and managing watering routine...etc.
+But growing vegetables are also a social activity.
+Urban growers all over the world have proven that 'growing with others' can make gardening more enjoyable and productive.
+- Sticky cost of living crisis: Increasing number of people are now squeezing their budget on food.
+Retailers are raising prices of vegetables.
+While growing food at home could mitigate the pressure, many people haven't even thought of giving it a go.

+### Solutions (Main Features of this App)

+- Create a social app where home growers can share the progress of their garden projects and their skills with others, which encourage more gardening and skill and resource sharing among the users.

 ## Pages

 ```